 More resources for your transition to sustainable packaging

 Businesses big and small are talking more seriously about their environmental impact and finding packaging solutions.
 It might be frustrating to find the right solution, but you’re not alone.
-We’ve put together a few resources for you about how to transition your business’ packaging to more sustainable solutions.
+We’ve put together a few resources for you about how to transition your business’ to more eco-friendly packaging.

 The Sustainable Packaging Coalition has comprehensive guide on package design is the course, Essentials of Sustainable Packaging Core Content.
 In this course, you learn about design, sourcing, optimization, and the local and larger planetary implications of packaging.